trinodb/trino/presto-docs/src/main/sphinx/admin/dynamic-filtering.rst

 The properties based on ``max-distinct-values-per-driver`` and ``max-size-per-driver`` define thresholds for the size up to which dynamic filters are collected in a distinct values data structure.
-When the build side exceeds these thresholds, Presto switches to collecting min and max values per column to reduce overhead.
+When the build side exceeds these thresholds, Trino switches to collecting min and max values per column to reduce overhead.
 This min-max filter has much lower granularity than the distinct values filter.
 However, it may still be beneficial in filtering some data from the probe side, especially when a range of values is selected from the build side of the join.